AaronYALai/Seq2seqAttn_ECM/emotionregressor/README.md

 About
 --------

-This project implements an emotion regression model: A bi-directional LSTM with self-attention mechanism that can predict emotion intensities of a sentence ([anger, fear, joy, sadness]), proposed by Baziotis, Christos, et al. (2018) for solving SemEval-2018 Task 1.
+An emotion regression model: A bi-directional LSTM with self-attention mechanism that can predict emotion intensities of a sentence *[anger, fear, joy, sadness]*, proposed by Baziotis, Christos, et al. (2018) for solving SemEval-2018 Task 1.

 Tokenization is done by NLTK twitter tokenizer and experiments are run on dataset provided by [SemEval-2018 Task 1](https://competitions.codalab.org/competitions/17751).